altercation/storage-gen/README.md

 If it cannot locate a matching partition (or too many matches result) it will prompt the user for selection of the correct entry (unless the `--yes` option has been supplied on the command line which takes the first best option in all interactive queries, or fails if too many options are present).

+If you wish to preserve all existing partitions on a drive regardless of having no `--keep` or `--replace` options in the template, simply add the `--keep` option to the storage-gen command line and no drive formatting commands will be output in the final script (and existing partitions will be respected).

 ## Command Line Options